 Research collaborations between developing countries and international organizations are thought to produce higher quality results.
 An analysis has shown that evaluations of population level health interventions and policies in India are commissioned mostly by international organizations.
+As anywhere in the world, the majority of the funding for life sciences research in India comes through the government.
+Much of the funding for health research is channelled through the Central Government's Department of Health Research (which also oversees activities of the Indian Council for Medical Research), Department of Science and Technology and the Department of Biotechnology.
+These departments also have various extramural funding schemes.

-Although details of present funding for health research in India are not available, the funding from international as well as domestic sources has increased substantially over the past decade.
-This is also evident from the proportion of published papers from India in PubMed, which has increased from 0.4% of the global total in 1988 to 1.8% in 2008.
+The increasing health research funding is evident from the proportion of published papers from India in PubMed, which has increased from 0.4% of the global total in 1988 to 1.8% in 2008.

 Human resources account for approximately 70% of recurrent expenditure in most of the health systems.
-Developing countries have a shortage of health care providers and also unequal distribution within the country.
+Developing countries have a shortage of healthcare providers and also unequal distribution within the country.
 A lack of stewardship from highest level to human resources at individual facilities is of concern in RLS.
 Achieving balance between "demand and supply" is a great challenge in low and middle income countries.

-The WHO's Task Force on Health Systems Research included human resources for health (HRH) at both "the district level and below" and "higher management levels" as two of the 12 research categories important for attaining the MDGs.
+The WHO's Task Force on Health Systems Research included human resources for health (HRH) at both "the district level and below" and " higher management levels" as two of the 12 research categories important for attaining the MDGs.

 The Biomedical Research Career Programme for India, a new initiative jointly funded by the Indian Government's Department of Biotechnology and the Wellcome Trust, is planning to increase its emphasis on public health research in India.

-Collaboration is also reflected at funding level notably from the following: NIH, the Gates Foundation, US Defence Association, the Wellcome Trust and the Medical Research Council (Table 1).
+Collaboration is also reflected at funding level notably from the following: NIH, the Gates Foundation, US Defence Association, the Wellcome Trust and the Medical Research Council.
 The philanthropic zeal of these donors cannot be overstated and has been perhaps the major driver in improving research in RLS.

 Academic partnerships between European and North American institutions and African and Asian centres are mutually beneficial but not free of conflict of interest both financially and areas of research focus.
 As Costello and others have observed, that despite good intentions, the need for an industrialized university to cover the high costs of a collaboration can result in a disproportionate amount of partnership funds being diverted towards itself.
 In terms of focus there is potential conflict in publication profile.
 Western universities tend to concentrate on biomedical academic research and publication in high impact factor journals volume of which is of course essential for their own funding and status.
 However, the most important issues in resource poor settings are often organizational at public health and health system level areas of lower publication prominence.
-A notable example of a very fruitful collaboration between a western partner (MRC Lifecourse Epidemiology Unit, Southampton, UK) and
+A notable example of a very fruitful collaboration between a western partner (MRC Lifecourse Epidemiology Unit, Southampton, UK) and a number of Indian academic centres (King Edward Memorial Hospital, Pune, Holdsworth Memorial Hospital, Mysore, Delhi Birth Cohort, Christian Medical College, Vellore, and Institute of Social Change, Mumbai) has seen a world class research being promoted in an area of mutual interest and of great benefit to the Indian partners.
+This also led to formation of a society (SNEHA) which is the first of its kind in the world, and which hosted the first world conference on Fetal Origins of Adult Disease (now called, Developmental Origins of Health and Disease, DOHaD).